 |Location||Brazil, Canada, China, France, Germany, India, Italy, Japan, Spain, Sweden, UK|

-Our country Research Notes have been updated for 2019 and now include population density maps.
+Our country Research Notes have been updated and now include population density maps.

 Population density is a crucial factor for most wireless services: it determines how many people can receive them and so the economic viability of a product or the cost of reaching most of the population.